Statistical and Topological Properties of Sliced Probability Divergences: Conclusion

 \section{Conclusion}

-In this study, we considered Sliced Probability Divergences, which have been increasingly popular in machine learning applications, thanks to their favorable computational properties.
-We derived theoretical results about their induced topology as well as their statistical efficiency in terms of number of samples and projections.
-Specifically, we proved that the sample complexity of SPDs does not depend on the problem dimension, and showed that this attractive property might be offset in practice with the projection complexity.
-We empirically illustrated our findings on different setups.
+In this study, we considered sliced probability divergences, which have been increasingly popular in machine learning applications.
+We derived theoretical results about their induced topology as well as their statistical efficiency in terms of number of samples and projections, and we empirically illustrated our findings on different setups.
+Specifically, we proved that the preserved topology and dimension-free sample complexity are intrinsic to slicing.
+Since this was unclear in the previous literature, which combined slicing with a specific distance, our unified treatment of these results brings insight to the properties of particular instances used in practice.
 The gains in statistical efficiency could be explained by an ability of slicing to overlook irrelevant characteristics of the distributions.
-An important question for future work is then to understand precisely what geometrical features are well preserved by the slicing operation, and which are not.
-On the other hand, another interesting future direction is to extend our analysis to the recently proposed `max-sliced' \cite{deshpande2019max} and `generalized' sliced divergences \cite{Kolouri2019}.
+An important question for future work is then to understand precisely what geometrical features are well preserved by the slicing operation.
+Another interesting future direction is to extend our analysis to the recently proposed `max-sliced' \cite{deshpande2019max} and `generalized' sliced divergences \cite{Kolouri2019}.